satriyop/floatway/readme.md

 CAMPGROUND
 name      url                   verb      desc
 =====================================================
-INDEX     campgrounds           GET       Display all campgrounds from DB NEW       campgrounds/new       GET       Display form to add campgrounds that later add to DB CREATE    campgrounds           POST      Add new campground to DB SHOW      campgrounds/:id       GET       Show info about one (1) campground
+INDEX     trainings   	        GET       Display all trainings from DB NEW       trainings/new 	    GET       Display form to add trainings that later add to DB CREATE    trainings         	POST      Add new trainings to DB SHOW      trainings/:id       	GET       Show info about one (1) trainings

 COMMENT
 name      url                   			verb      desc
 =========================================================================
-NEW       campgrounds/:id/comments/new   	GET       Display form to add campgrounds that later add to DB CREATE    campgrounds/:id/comments   		POST      Add new campground to DB
+NEW       trainings/:id/comments/new   		GET       Display form to add comments on training that later add to DB CREATE    trainings/:id/comments   			POST      Add new comments to DB

 #Layout and basic styling